amandeepmittal/amanhimself.dev/src/pages/about.md

 showSlashLink: true
 ---

-_Last Update: November 1, 2025_
+_Last Update: January 30, 2026_

-I’m Aman Mittal, a technical writer based in Delhi, India.
-I explore and write about different technologies.
+I'm Aman Mittal, a technical writer and documentation engineer based in Delhi, India.
+I specialize in developer documentation: API references, tutorials, docs-as-code workflows, and developer education.

 My journey in the tech world started as a consultant and a Developer Advocate and has evolved through roles in content development and technical writing.
+The through-line has always been the same: making complex technical concepts clear and accessible for developers.

+I care about documentation that treats developers as the audience, not an afterthought.
+That means well-structured API references, guides that meet developers where they are, and tooling that makes docs maintainable at scale.

-You can reach out to me by [email](mailto:amanmittal.work@gmail.com) or [LinkedIn](https://www.linkedin.com/in/aman-mittal-05a239117/).
+If you're working on something where documentation matters and want to talk, reach out by [email](mailto:amanmittal.work@gmail.com) or [LinkedIn](https://www.linkedin.com/in/aman-mittal-05a239117/).

 <div>
   <img src="/avatar.jpg" alt="Aman Mittal avatar" class="sm:w-1/3 mx-auto rounded-xl" />